anthonybrown/Express_site-simple-wireframe/README.md

 ## Leaflet
-I'm using leaflet, a mobile friendly javascript map solution leaflet is really nice to look at, and I'm happy at with first impressions.
+I'm using leaflet, a mobile friendly javascript map solution leaflet is really nice to look at, and I'm happy with first impressions.